-Following written receipt of member election to enter or exit the 50/50 section of the scheme, employers are required to indicate the change on nextmonthly submission file and also submit an S10 noting the change via the Employer Hub.
+Following written receipt of member election to enter or exit the 50/50 section of the scheme, employers are required to indicate the change on next monthly submission file and also submit a Standard Interface noting the change via Employer Self-Service.
 For more information on how Employers should administer requests received, please view the ‘50/50 section membership from April 2014 - Employer guidance notes’ in the Downloads section.

 As part of the automatic enrolment cycle, members will be automatically moved back into the main section of the scheme with the opportunity to move back following a subsequent election.

 A file can be submitted for new members of staff who have not previously been indicated as a new joiner via the monthly submission data file due to omission or error.